letvargo/SimpleSwiftFRP/README.md

     srcTextInput
         --^ (cGreeting,  { "Hello, \($0)!" })

 In the above example, we assume that `srcNameInput` takes as input someone's name.
-That value is transformed into the message, "Hello, \($0)!", and the message is stored in the `cGreeting`.
+That value is transformed into the message, `"Hello, \($0)!"`, and the message is stored in `cGreeting`.

     // Example 2: lifting multiple cells into a single Cell let srcFirstName = Source<String>()